 Phone: 1 (408) 885-7855

-Languages Spoken: English, Farsi, Korean, Spanish, Vietnamese (*Other languages can be made available as needed.)
+Languages Spoken: English, Farsi, Korean, Mandarin, Spanish, Vietnamese (*Other languages can be made available as needed.)

-Inpatient psychiatric hospitalization is available for individuals requiring psychiatric stabilization for behavior or symptoms assessed as dangerous to self, to others, or gravely disabled and require 24-hour care in a secure and therapeutic setting.
+Inpatient psychiatric hospitalization is available for individuals requiring psychiatric stabilization for mental health behavior or symptoms assessed as dangerous to self, to others, or gravely disabled and require 24-hour care in a secure and therapeutic setting.
 These individuals may have symptoms of anxiety, depression, or mania, or may be experiencing altered thought processes.
-Length of inpatient care is determined by continued need for such services.
-Discharge planning from inpatient care includes linkage and/or coordination with an outpatient provider.
-Depending upon available openings, persons may be hospitalized at either the County’s acute psychiatric facility (Barbara Arons Pavilion – See details below), or at a county-contracted inpatient hospitals (for a partial list of these, see the County Inpatient Support Services web page)
+Depending upon available openings, persons may be hospitalized at either the County’s acute psychiatric facility (Barbara Arons Pavilion – see details below), or at a county-contracted inpatient hospitals (for a partial list of these, see the County Inpatient Support Services web page)

 Barbara Arons Pavilion, Valley Medical Center